 The mouths of Israel’s supporters and apologists speak what their hearts are full of.

 And when evil people speak, out pours the evil that is stored up inside them.

 You can count on it every time.

-Posted by Richard Edmondson on January 16, 2016, With 4109 Reads Filed under Government & Politics, Religion.
+Posted by Richard Edmondson on January 16, 2016, With 4112 Reads Filed under Government & Politics, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.